- Applying to study

 At the end of the application process, you will be issued with a receipt document with an application number (AAP).
 You need to take this document and photo ID to a Roads and Maritime Service (RMS) office.
 You will receive a verification letter from the RMS, which will include your verification number.
 Please allow up to four weeks for the verification letter.

-You need to provide your verification letter to the University, either by taking it to a Student Central office or by scanning and emailing a copy to email@example.com.
+You need to provide your verification letter to the University, by submitting this as an attachment using the Satisfy special requirements on registration form on WesternNow.
 Your verification number will be confirmed with the Office of the Children's Guardian and you will be advised of the outcome.
 Please note: receipt of a verification number does not indicate clearance to work with children.

 If you receive clearance, your Western Sydney University student record will be updated and you will be advised by email that you can proceed with your enrolment.
 You may need to provide your verification letter to a placement authority, so please keep your original letter for future use.